 The entire textbook is available in convenient Flipbook format.

 2) Online forms

 Use these to assign homework or to gather and project student responses during class.

 The Teacher's Manual is password-protected.
 Please contact us by clicking the link below.

 → Request passwords for the teacher's Manual and supplementary materials.

 Through the Ibunka Survey, many people who live or have lived abroad shared their thoughts on a variety of everyday topics.
 This textbook is based on their responses.

 This textbook is for intermediate-level English learners.
 However, it can be adjusted to be used with a wider range of abilities and situations by using these features.

-You will be to access the following resources on the Ibunka website from February 2022.
+You are able to access the following resources on the Ibunka website: